TheOddlySeagull/Seagull-Survival-Structure-Pack/README.md

 - `Silkosia Collection`
 - `Besieged Collection`

-*Minoaka and Silkosia only have residences, Maren is the most complete with a lot more, including cosmetics, a Town hall, an Inn, a farm, and more.*
+*Minoaka and Silkosia only have residences, Besieged has many siege camp related structures like fort, tents, siege towers and a few others.
+Maren is the most complete with a lot more, including cosmetics, a Town hall, an Inn, a farm, and more.*

 Here are all the Categories: